 What to expect from your doctor

-- What types of signs and symptoms have you been having?
+- What types of symptoms have you been having?

 - When did you begin experiencing symptoms?